VBA Cells in Excel: Select, Get, Count, Format, Copy-Paste, etc.

 End Sub

-• After running the code, you will notice the change of cell references with different colors like in the image below.
+• You will notice that cell references are now different colors, as in the image below.

 VBA Changing cell reference with offset function and cells property